unjordy/po/README.md

 ## Todo
 * More complete error handling
 * Verify the stored API token and user key
+* Retry sending the notification if a transient error is encountered
 * Markdown output support for Gists
 * Asynchronous sending for `po` via daemonization
 * More testing